Links

 Unique identifier

-You can use a File object's unique identifier to retrieve, search for, and delete files.
+You can use id to retrieve, search for, and delete files.
 You'll also need it to create a file link that can be shared with customers.

 Size and type